dtonhofer/prolog_notes/swi_prolog_string_modes.md

 hello, ▽△ ¡ €
 ````

-If you leave out one level or brackets for format/2 with `~s`:
+If you leave out one level or brackets for format/2 with `~s` by mistake:

 ````
 ?- format("~s","hello, ▽△ ¡ €").